 It can be used as a solar cell.

-When the diode is forward-biased then it can be used in LED lighting applications.
+When the diode is forward-biased, it can be used in LED lighting applications.

-We can see that it is also used as rectifiers in many electric circuits and as a voltage-controlled oscillator in varactors.
+We can see that it is also used as a rectifier in many electric circuits and as a voltage-controlled oscillator in varactors.